It’s simple and easy to create an Aged Copper Paint Finish.

 I love experimenting.

-It seemed to me that the rich metallic of the Aurora Staining Gel might work well with the Venetian Texture Medium.
+It seemed to me that the rich metallic of Heirloom Traditions Copper Sunset Gel Wax might work well with the Heirloom Traditions Venetian Texture Medium.
 I was determined to find out!

-Squeeze a bit of Staining Gel into your mixing container, and sprinkle a small amount of Texture Medium into it:
+Add a bit of the Gel Wax to your mixing container, and sprinkle a small amount of Texture Medium into it:

 Mix thoroughly, until the Texture Medium is the consistency of frosting.